West Potomac High School: History

 West Potomac High School was formed by combining the student bodies and staff of Groveton and Fort Hunt High Schools in 1985.
 The Fairfax County School Board, citing costs and declining enrollment as causes, decided to close Fort Hunt and combine the schools on Groveton's site under a new name.

-The school's facilities have been expanded significantly since the merger, with two wings added to the main building over the intervening years.
+The school's facilities have been significantly expanded since the merger, with two wings added to the main building over the intervening years.
 The old Groveton High School on Popkins Lane (opened in 1956) houses the Bryant Alternative High School; the site of Fort Hunt High school (opened in 1963) became Carl Sandburg Middle School, which is the middle school that feeds into West Potomac.
 The new Groveton High School was built on the site of the former Bryant Intermediate School and opened in 1976.

 In its inaugural year, the school adopted the motto "The Tradition Begins Now."
 After several years, it was modified to "Excellence is a Tradition".
 A rivalry with neighboring Mount Vernon High School exists because of their close proximity.
 Historically Groveton and Ft.
 Hunt were rivals, Groveton also was an athletic rival with nearby T. C. Williams High School (now named Alexandria City High School) in Alexandria; their football games for a very long time were only scheduled on Saturday afternoons rather than Friday nights partly because the field at T.C.
 Williams had no lights.
 The 1971 Groveton vs T.C.
 Williams game was portrayed in the movie Remember the Titans.

 The West Potomac school mascot is a wolverine.
 The school's colors are blue, white, and silver.

 Demographics

 In the 2017–18 school year, West Potomac High School's student body was 38.65% White, 16.31% Black, 34.76% Hispanic or Latino, 6.75% Asian and 3.53% Other.

+In the 2022-2023 school year, West Potomac High School's student body was 40.22% Hispanic or Latino, 33.38% White, 15.91% Black, 6.01% Asian, 4.48% Other.